Premenopause, menopause and symptoms that affect sexuality (especially libido)

 Hot flashes

 Possibly the most well-known symptom of menopause, hot flashes are characterized by a sudden, intense feeling of heat that can last for several minutes.
-They are usually accompanied by sweating, palpitations, and a reddening of the face and neck.
+They are usually accompanied by sweating, palpitations, and a flushed face and neck.
 While they are not excessively embarrassing in themselves, they are difficult to experience socially, especially since they occur without warning.

 The chills